A Whakatane dairy farmer is rallying farmers across the country to help a South Taranaki couple who had 120 cows die on their farm this week.

 About 15 vets rushed to the Oeo farm of Chris and Catherine Cook on Tuesday but could not save the dying animals, part of a herd of 600 and worth an estimated $400,000.

-Vets are not saying what caused the deaths but had ruled out nitrate poisoning this morning.
+Vets are not saying what caused the deaths but have ruled out nitrate poisoning this morning.

 And while industry bosses say the farmers would be unlikely to be insured against such an event, Whakatane dairy farmer Rod McPherson is calling on fellow farmers to help the Cooks out.

-McPherson had contacted Fonterra to arrange for anyone who wanted to donate a cow to help rebuild the couple's livelihood to get in touch.
+Mr McPherson has contacted Fonterra to arrange for anyone who wanted to donate a cow to help rebuild the couple's livelihood to get in touch.